• Link to LinkedIn

 • Practices that are harder for auditors and researchers to detect.

-We develop a series of recommendations from these findings, covering the need for rigorous assessment of the impact of standards, the need to develop innovative capacity to capture ‘hard to detect’ practices, and increased investment in technical, financial and institutional support to producers as a ‘multiplier’ of investment in sustainability standards.
+We developed a series of recommendations from these findings, covering the need for rigorous assessment of the impact of standards, the need to develop innovative capacity to capture ‘hard to detect’ practices, and increased investment in technical, financial and institutional support to producers as a ‘multiplier’ of investment in sustainability standards.

 Download the report